evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 repo-level project settings configuration.
 This can be learned about at ['Using Repo Level Settings'](Repo-Level-Settings.md).

+### Project Flags

+Under project flags, admins have a number of options for users to configure what runs for their project.
+For example, prevent projects from creating mainline commits by disabling repotracking (by default, this is enabled.
+Evergreen occasionally misses commits due to misconfiguration or GitHub outages, in which case admins can Force Repotracker Run to unblock this).

+Admins can also enable the ability to unschedule old tasks if a more recent commit passes, or configure tasks to stepback on failure to isolate the cause.

+Check out the settings on the page to see more options.

 ### Access and Admin Settings

 Admins can set a project as private or public.
 A private project can